Dojo Etiquette

 shared commitment to respect, safety, and growth.

-Bow Upon Entering and Leaving: Always bow when entering or leaving the dojo as a sign of respect for the training space, everyone present, your instrutors and yourself in the spirit of martial arts.
+Bow Upon Entering and Leaving: Always bow when entering or leaving the dojo as a sign of respect for the training space and the spirit of martial arts.

-Show Respect to Instructors and Peers: Address instructors, and senior students respectfully.
+Show Respect to Instructors and Peers: Address instructors as "Sensei" and senior students respectfully.
 Bow to instructors and higher-ranked students when beginning or ending an interaction.

 Arrive on Time and Prepare Quietly: Arrive early to ensure you're prepared and ready to begin when class starts.
-If late, wait at the dojo entrance for the instructors acknowledgment to join.
+If late, wait at the dojo entrance for the Sensei’s acknowledgment to join.

 Acknowledge Mistakes with Gratitude: If corrected, bow or say "thank you."
 Embrace feedback as a chance for growth and improvement.